RC1242RC/RC1242RC.github.io/content/en/documentation/code/main/Files/ProcessCatalog_8cpp.md

       logger() << EOM;
     }

+    /*! \brief Indicate whether or not the final states of this channel contain
+     * a specific particle.
+     */
     bool TH_Channel::channelContains(str p) const
     {
       return std::find(finalStateIDs.begin(),
           finalStateIDs.end(), p) != finalStateIDs.end();
     }

+    /*! \brief Indicate whether or not this channel is the one defined by some
+     * specific final states.
+Particle name version.
+     */
     bool TH_Channel::isChannel(str p0, str p1, str p2, str p3) const
     {
       str vals[] = {p0, p1};